Hafþór Júlíus Björnsson: Martial arts

 Since beginning with boxing, Hafþór has stayed involved in a range of martial arts.
 In 2020, he appeared on episode ten of Karate Combat, with Bas Rutten and Brazilian jiu-jitsu black belt Josh Palmer, prior to having a training session with Palmer that was released to the public.
 He then visited Mjolnir MMA to train with UFC veteran Gunnar Nelson in May 2021 and was filmed grappling with the professional fighter.
 In December 2022, Hafþór met Gordon Ryan prior to his match with Nicky Rodriguez at UFC FightPass Invitational 3 and was filmed having a sparring match with him.

 Personal life

 Family and relationships

 Hafþór has been accused by several ex-girlfriends of domestic violence, including Thelma Björk Steimann (the mother of his daughter), who feared for her life once during a vacation.
-She pressed charges, but the police investigation found no grounds for action; Hafþór later charged her with slander.
+She pressed charges, but the police investigation found no grounds for action, and Hafþór charged her with slander.
 However, things escalated to a point where Hafþór was not allowed to see his daughter for three years.
 The situation settled over the years, and he frequently visits his daughter, Theresa Líf, who resides in Denmark with her mother.

 In late 2017, Hafþór began dating Canadian fitness model Kelsey Morgan Henson, whom he met in Alberta during a promotional event for Icelandic Mountain Vodka and touring for the Warwick Strongman Festival.
 The couple garnered media attention because of their height difference.
 They married in August 2018, and on 26 September 2020, welcomed a son, Stormur Magni Hafþórsson.

+On 10 November 2023, the couple announced on Instagram that their daughter had died at 21 weeks of gestation.